Female Sex Workers

 Condom Use in Sex Work is Critical to Prevent Infection but Implementation of 100% Condom Use Policies Can Violate Human Rights

 While Thailand is renowned for its 100% condom use policy that had a large impact on the HIV epidemic in that country (Hanenberg et al., 1994), subsequent evidence, for example from Cambodia (Lowe, 2002), suggest that policies and programs that denigrate the rights of sex workers tend not to be successful.
-While 100% condom use policies may have increased condom use, they have also been shown to be coercive to female sex workers, rather than protective.
-In an analysis of 100% condom use policies (CUP), CASAM found that “while not all aspects of 100% CUP are negative, there exists a need to re-center HIV programming targeting sex workers within the framework of a rights-based and justice-based sex worker empowerment model” (CASAM, 2008: 2).
-A sex worker women’s group in Mongolia reported that violence by both clients and intimate partners were significant barriers to condom use when a 100% CUP was implemented (Jamts, 2008).
-Also, because 100% CUP programs tend to target sex workers rather than their male clients, these programs have not necessarily affected condom use in regular (non-transactional) partnerships.
+While 100% condom use policies may have increased condom use, they are coercive, rather than protective.
+In an analysis of 100% condom use policies (CUP), CASAM found that "while not all aspects of 100% CUP are negative, there exists a need to re-center HIV programming targeting sex workers within the framework of a rights-based and justice-based sex worker empowerment model" (CASAM, 2008: 2).
+And because 100% CUP programs tend to target sex workers rather than their male clients, these programs have not necessarily affected condom use in regular (non-transactional) partnerships.
+[See also Male and Female Condom Use]

-Yet, programs that facilitate increased condom use among sex workers during commercial sex, as well as during sex with regular partners are critical – from both public health and human rights perspectives.
+Yet, programs that facilitate increased condom use among sex workers during sex with clients, as well as during sex with regular partners are critical from both public health and human rights perspectives.
 Condom negotiation skills are essential skills for sex workers.
-A study in South Africa found that “sex workers identify demands for unprotected sex as one of their most significant problems” (Gould and Fick, 2008: 52).
+A study in South Africa found that "sex workers identify demands for unprotected sex as one of their most significant problems" (Gould and Fick, 2008: 52).
 Sex workers reported a high proportion of clients seek unprotected sex.
-As one sex worker put it: “We haven’t really got problems with the clients here, except with the ones we call ‘condom missions’, because it’s a real mission to get them to use the condoms.
+As one sex worker put it: "We haven't really got problems with the clients here, except with the ones we call 'condom missions,' because it's a real mission to get them to use the condoms.
 You would be surprised how ignorant they are.
-You actually have to educate them about condoms… you say to them you have a wife and family to worry about” (Gould and Fick, 2008: 74).
+You actually have to educate them about condoms... you say to them you have a wife and family to worry about" (Gould and Fick, 2008: 74).
 Most cases of violence were triggered by the refusal of the sex worker to comply with a demand for unprotected sex, with a third of street-based sex workers reporting being raped by a client.
-They did not expect any help from the police (Gould and Fick, 2008).

 Protecting Human Rights and Empowering Sex Worker are Vital